 Management and ownership structures depend on the partnership agreement, type of partnership, and state law.

 The general partner provides the governance and management function.
-Limited partners might, however, have some voting voting rights.
+Limited partners might, however, have some voting rights.
 Alternatively, partnership agreement might spell out a separate governance function.

 Here is the information to track for officers and directors: